 - 3 veggie options

-We asked the Barefoot team to give you a number of compliant protein options, because that’s usually the hardest to find on the go.
+We asked the Barefoot team to give you a number of compatible protein options, because that’s usually the hardest to find on the go.
 Add your own fresh veggies and fruits and you can get 6 balanced mini-meals out of this one Emergency Kit; or break up the components and stretch your stash out even further.

 Win a Barefoot Provisions Whole30 Emergency Food Kit!